Cipto Mangunkusumo

-When Sukarno, future President of Indonesia, moved to Bandung, he gradually alienated from his first political mentor and father in law Tjokroaminoto (leader of the Sarekat Islam).
+When Sukarno, future President of Indonesia, moved to Bandung, he gradually alienated himself from his first political mentor and father-in-law Tjokroaminoto (leader of the Sarekat Islam).
 Cipto then became his main political mentor and turned him into a convinced radical nationalist.

 "In some ways this close relationship between Cipto and Sukarno was not surprising; both were highly intelligent men and extremely sensitive to the reality of the colonial situation, an injustice they took as a personal insult."

 Both men were relentless and uncompromising independence fighters professing a deep concern with the plight of the poor peasant.
-However unlike his political pupil Cipto's often courageous actions showed a proven track record of practically improving the social predicament of peasants.
+However, unlike his political pupil, Cipto's often courageous actions showed a proven track record of practically improving the social predicament of peasants.
 As early as 1910 Cipto had devoted his unstinting services to the Javanese people during an outbreak of the plague.
-For his efforts he was awarded a royal decoration in the Order of Orange-Nassau, by the colonial government.
+For his efforts, he was awarded a royal decoration in the Order of Orange-Nassau, by the colonial government.

-After the NIP's involvement in the farmers' strike in central Java the party was banned.
+After the NIP's involvement in the farmers' strike in central Java, the party was banned.
 Cipto co-founded the National Party of Indonesia (PNI), chaired by Sukarno.
 Soon thereafter he attempted to foment revolt among the Indonesians serving in the KNIL and was exiled again in 1927, this time to Banda.
-On Banda he was later joined by other leading revolutionaries like Hatta and Sjahrir.
-However, during his 11-year-long exile he was unable to further any significant political activity.
+On Banda, he was later joined by other leading revolutionaries like Hatta and Sjahrir.
+However, during his 11-year-long exile, he was unable to further any significant political activity.

 He died in 1943 and was buried in Ambarawa.

-After Indonesian independence the 'Centrale Burgerlijke Ziekeninrichting Salemba' was renamed the 'Cipto Mangunkusumo Hospital'.
+After Indonesian independence, the 'Centrale Burgerlijke Ziekeninrichting Salemba' was renamed the 'Cipto Mangunkusumo Hospital'.

 Legacy

-Dr. Cipto Mangunkusumo Hospital is named after him, and his face appears in the 2016 series of the Rp 200 Indonesian rupiah coins.
+Dr. Cipto Mangunkusumo Hospital is named after him, and his face appears in the 2016 series of the 200 Indonesian rupiah coins.